 Everything You Need to Know About Hemorrhoids with Dr. Michael Valente

 Scott Steele: Butts and Guts, a Cleveland Clinic podcast exploring your digestive and surgical health from end to end.
 Welcome back to another episode of Butts and Guts.
 I'm your host Scott Steele, Chairman of colorectal surgery here at Cleveland Clinic in beautiful Cleveland, Ohio.
 I'm very pleased to have one of my staff members here and a good friend, Dr. Michael Valente.
-Michael is an assistant professor of surgery at Cleveland Clinic Lerner College of Medicine.
+Michael is an associate professor of surgery at Cleveland Clinic Lerner College of Medicine.
 Mike's also our program director for our illustrious fellowship in colorectal surgery.
 Mike welcome to Butts and Guts.

 Michael Valente: Thank you, Dr. Steele it's a pleasure to be here.